 What to Do If You’ve Been Injured in an Accident

 If you or a loved one is injured in an auto accident, you should first seek medical attention.
 You should also make sure you contact authorities.
 If your injuries were the result of neglect by another party, you should seek legal assistance.
-The Stoddard Firm has years of experience handling accident injuries, and we even offer a free initial consultation to discuss your case.
+The personal injury lawyers at The Stoddard Firm have years of experience handling accident cases, and we even offer a free initial consultation to discuss your case.
 Call us at 678-RESULTS.